nonJerry/VeraBot/README.md

 ## Other commands

 The bot has a fully functional help command.
 So if you want to know what commands exists just use `$help`.
+It will only show those commands that the user is able to use.
 If it is still unclear what a command does or how to use it, please contact me.

-There are two commands for the management of the memberships.
+There are two commands for the management of the memberships, they all require the user to have the manage_channel permission.
 1. addMember / setMember
 This command requires the id and the date of the screenshot as arguments.
 It will then give the user the role and start managing the membership.